-We offer a broad curriculum in KS4 through our Guided Choices programme including a full range of academic and vocational subjects as well as Prince's Trust qualifications and highly challenging subjects such as triple science and Further Maths.
+We offer a broad curriculum in KS4 through our Guided Choices programme including a full range of academic and vocational subjects as well as AQA Awards and highly challenging subjects such as triple science and Further Maths.
 We also maintain a core PE offer and a fully planned tutor time programme and timetabled Citizenship and Religious Education.

 Our KS5 curriculum each year is built around student choice and we regularly review our curriculum offer.
-We have recently introduced Applied Psychology, Criminology, Government and Politics and Sociology in response to student demand.
+We have recently introduced Photography and Sociology in response to student demand.
 Our students can also opt to complete the Extended Project Qualification (EPQ) in Year 12 and we operate an extensive enrichment programme alongside a fully planned tutorial programme and Year 12 work experience offer for all students.
-All of this curriculum work in KS5 is supported by a specialist Learning Mentor who work full time with the sixth form.
+All of this curriculum work in KS5 is supported by a specialist Learning Mentor who works full time with the sixth form.